groboclown/tern-scheduler/README.md

 * **At scheduled job creation.**  When the scheduled job is first created, a fresh, initial task must be created.
 * **When the last task completes.**  When a task finishes its execution, either with a failure or success, a new task can be created.
 If the task needed to retry its operation, then only the final non-retried task execution attempts to create the next task.
-* **When the last task first starts running.**  When a task is slated to start running for the first time, without retries,
+* **When the last task first starts running.**  When a task is slated to start running for the first time, without retries.

+Tern comes out-of-the-box with cron-like scheduling, one-time task execution, and "X seconds after last run completes".

 #### Duplicate Task Behavior